IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ### Add the study metadata repository to the public IDR/metadata as a submodule

-First transfer the private GitLab study repository to the public IDR GitHub organisation.
+First make the private GitHub study repository visible.
 Add it to the https://github.com/IDR/idr-metadata as a submodule.
 Assuming you already have a local up-to-date checkout of `idr-metadata` run: